This leaflet explains more about returning to your everyday activities when you have a dialysis line.

 - It is important to keep your dressing clean and dry (the picture above shows a clean dressing over the entry site).

 - The nursing staff will check your exit site at each visit.
 Dressings are usually changed weekly, unless they are soiled or the site looks infected.
 Only change the dressing at home if absolutely essential and if you have been trained to perform this task.
+You may need to obtain a supply of film dressings from your GP should you require frequent dressing changes at home.
 If you need to change the dressing wash your hands thoroughly before removing the old dressing and put it in the household waste.
 Re-wash your hands and apply the new dressing, without touching either the exit site or internal section of the dressing.
 Apply the date sticker to the dressing along with a letter “H” to indicate that the dressing has been changed at home.
 If you cannot apply a new dressing contact your dialysis unit.

 - Avoid using talcum powder and creams around the dialysis line site.